tusharteji/homebrew-almaclient/how-to.md

 git push -u origin master
 '''

-8. "cd" into the root directory and run:
+8. 'cd' into the root directory and run:

-'''brew tap <git-username/git-repo-name-without-homebrew-prefix>'''
+'brew tap <git-username/git-repo-name-without-homebrew-prefix>'

 So, in the current example, if the github username is xyz, then run:

-'''brew tap xyz/tools'''
+'brew tap xyz/tools'

 9. Finally, install the tap using following command:

-'''brew install <script-name>'''
+'brew install <script-name>'

 **This process will install the tap and now you can run the script from anywhere using just the script-name.**